National Encyclopedia of Uzbekistan

 The National Encyclopedia of Uzbekistan (Oʻzbekiston milliy ensiklopediyasi, OʻzME) is a general-knowledge encyclopedia written in Uzbek.
 The majority of the articles in the National Encyclopedia were directly taken from the Uzbek Soviet Encyclopedia.

-While the Uzbek Soviet Encyclopedia was published in 14 volumes, the National Encyclopedia of Uzbekistan has only 12, much smaller volumes.
+While the Uzbek Soviet Encyclopedia was published in 14 volumes, the National Encyclopedia of Uzbekistan has only 12 volumes.
 The first volume of the National Encyclopedia was published in 2000.
-The final 12th volume was published in 2005.
+The final 12th volume was published in 2006.

 History

 The National Encyclopedia of Uzbekistan was published in Tashkent from 2000 to 2005 by the National Encyclopedia of Uzbekistan State Scientific Publishing House.
 The encyclopedia was printed in Cyrillic even though it was published long after Uzbekistan introduced the Latin script to Uzbek.
 In 2013, all of the articles of the National Encyclopedia were added to the Uzbek Wikipedia with the help of a bot.
-In 2022,the Agency of Information and Mass Communications under the Administration of the President of the Republic of Uzbekistan officially released the OʻzME under a CC BY 4.0 license.
+In 2022, the Agency of Information and Mass Communications under the Administration of the President of the Republic of Uzbekistan officially released the OʻzME under a CC BY 4.0 license.